MohamedOsoble/rockpaperscissors/README.md

 ### GUI Version:

-Either copy/paste the code into a python interpretor and run the file (requires PySimpleGUI) or download the executable file and run the file.
+Copy/paste the code into a python interpretor and run the file (requires PySimpleGUI).
 Press one of the buttons on the screen to play a game against the computer.

 ## Support